 English - Creative Writing

-You will be taught by experienced novelists, playwrights and screenwriters, attend workshops with visiting authors, publishers, editors and agents, and contribute to the rich tradition of literary creativity at Queen's University, Belfast.
+Studying in the state-of-the-art learning environment of the Seamus Heaney Centre, you will be taught by acclaimed novelists, playwrights and screenwriters, learn from visiting authors, publishers, editors and agents, and contribute to the rich tradition of literary creativity at Queen's University, Belfast.

 Subjects taught